imambujshukla7/hacktivassistant-site/README.md

 # HacktivAssistant Website

 Welcome to the official website of **HacktivAssistant**!
+The HacktivAssistant site is crafted using the Astro framework with Tailwind CSS styling.
+The technical documents and tutorials guide users to seamlessly download the AI-powered desktop assistant application.
 Visit the live site at [hacktivassistant.site](https://hacktivassistant.site).

 ## Overview